 When the rail system was planned, the planners anticipated a minimum ridership of 115,000 passengers every day.
 However, even though the rail system was inaugurated on December 19, 2004, 14 years later in 2018 the average weekday daily ridership was still just 18,600.
-In a hearing before the Subcommittee on Regulatory Reform, Commercial And Antitrust Law in 2015, the representative of Puerto Rico's Highways and Transportation Authority was very unenthusiastic: "There are rising operating subsidy requirements to the Tren Urbano light rail, an underperforming and underutilized asset, which has long been a burden on the overall system.
-Recent reports also indicate that the system has stopped paying third-party vendors amid mounting cash flow pressures" (Puerto Rico Chapter 9 Uniformity Act of 2015, 2015).
+In a hearing before the Subcommittee on Regulatory Reform, Commercial and Antitrust Law in 2015, the representative of Puerto Rico's Highways and Transportation Authority was very unenthusiastic: "There are rising operating subsidy requirements to the Tren Urbano light rail, an underperforming and underutilized asset, which has long been a burden on the overall system.
+Recent reports also indicate that the system has stopped paying third-party vendors amid mounting cash flow pressures" [21].

 In 2014, there was a major debt crisis in Puerto Rico.
 Several bonds issued by the government of Puerto Rico were demoted to "junk" status because the government of Puerto Rico was not capable of paying its debt.
-This demotion prevented the government of Puerto Rico from selling new bonds in the open market; therefore the government of Puerto Rico increased taxes while cutting public services and government pensions; however, the government of Puerto Rico did not stop the services of Tren Urbano (Vera Rodríguez, 2015), even though many of the unpaid bonds were sold to finance Tren Urbano and added \$2.25 billion to the total debt (Martin et al., 2017).
-Unfortunately, on average the railroad cars of Tren Urbano have been empty1.
-Therefore Tren Urbano has been increasing the debt of Puerto Rico with very little contribution to the residents of Puerto Rico.
-Tren Urbano is still described nowadays as "an oversized investment that is still underused today" all over the world e.g. (Del Monaco, 2021).
+This demotion in fact prevented the government of Puerto Rico from selling new bonds in the open market; therefore the government of Puerto Rico increased taxes while cutting public services and government pensions; however, the government of Puerto Rico did not stop the services of Tren Urbano [22], even though many of the unpaid bonds were sold in order to finance Tren Urbano and added \$2.25 billion to the total debt [23].
+Unfortunately, on average the railroad cars of Tren Urbano were 90.43% empty before the COVID-19 outbreak and now they are even emptier.
+Therefore Tren Urbano has been increasing the debt of Puerto Rico Rico with very little contribution to the residents of Puerto Rico.

-In 2019 the GDP per capita of Puerto Rico was US \$32,873.72, whereas the GDP per capita of Madagascar was the US \$523.36.
-Madagascar had a ratio of Government Debt to GDP of 44.80 per cent in 2020.
-The national debt of Madagascar grow from US \$4.03 billion in 2016 to more than US \$7.1 billion in 2021 and the bonds of the government of Madagascar are now labelled as "B-" which means they are very nearly to be labelled as "junk" (International Monetary Fund, 2021).
-Because Madagascar has less money and a lower GDP, continuing to invest in the railway system as Puerto Rico does can drive Madagascar to a debt crisis as Puerto Rico has been suffering from.
+In 2019 the GDP per capita of Puerto Rico was US \$32,873.72, whereas the GDP per capita of Madagascar was US \$523.36.
+Madagascar had a ratio of Government Debt to GDP of 44.80 percent in 2020.
+The national debt of Madagascar grow from US \$4.03 billion in 2016 to more than US \$7.1 billion in 2021 and the bonds of the government of Madagascar are now labeled as "B-" which means they are very nearly to be labeled as "junk" [24].
+In view of the fact that Madagascar has less money and a lower GDP, continuing to invest in the railway system as Puerto Rico does can drive Madagascar to a debt crisis as Puerto Rico has been suffering from.

-The GDP per capita of Ireland in 2019 was even higher than the GDP of Puerto Rico - US \$78,660.96, so even though Ireland is an island, Ireland can afford a larger railway system of 1,200 miles (Honohan, 2021).
+The GDP per capita of Ireland in 2019 was even higher than the GDP of Puerto Rico - US \$78,660.96, so even though Ireland is an island, Ireland can afford a larger railway system of 1,200 miles [25].
 The subsidy for Iarnród Éireann - the Irish railway company is undeniably overpriced.
-The government of Ireland pays every year US \$887 million as a subsidy to Iarnród Éireann; however, after this openhanded support, the railway system in Ireland has just 2.7% rail-electrification rate in 2016 which is the smallest rate in the European Union and overall the railway functions ineffectively and poorly developed (Diemer, 2019).
-As a result, the annual rate of travel is just 1.7 billion passenger-kilometres which presents a considerable subsidy cost of US \$0.52 for each passenger-kilometre (European Parliament, 2013).
+The government of Ireland pays every year US \$887 million as a subsidy to Iarnród Éireann; however, after this openhanded support, the railway system in Ireland has just 2.7% rail-electrification rate in 2016 which is the smallest rate in the European Union and overall the railway functions ineffectively and poorly developed [26].
+As a result, the annual rate of travel is just 1.7 billion passenger-kilometers which presents a considerable subsidy cost of US \$0.52 for each passenger-kilometer [27].